 This resolution was adopted by the following vote: Ayes 200, Noes 0, Absent 0.
+Mr. Haynes offered the following resolution and moved its adoption:

 TITLE: NOTICE OF DETERMINATION OF NON-SIGNIFIGANCE SEQRA NEGATIVE DECLARATION FOR THE REPLACEMENT OF BRIDGE NO.7-3, PIN 9755.49, D040938, BIN 3351890, TOWN OF COLCHESTER, COUNTY OF DELAWARE